system76/docs/_articles/switch-from-macos-to-popos.md

 ![system-monitor-terminal](/images/pop-os-screenshots/system-monitor-terminal.png)

 Pop!\_OS also has options for killing misbehaving processes.
-System Monitor (equivalent to Activity Monitor), displays running processes and allows you to stop or kill them.
+System Monitor (equivalent to Activity Monitor), displays running processes and allows users to stop or kill them.

 While Pop!\_OS does not have a force-quit menu, when applications freeze, the OS will show a pop-up window asking if users want to wait on the program or force-quit it.